junkai2998/Potts2D_ML/readme.txt

 ############# q-states Potts model via monte-carlo simulation #############
+there are slight modification, which we only train on extreme temperatures

 (A) Components:
 1. 00sampling.ipynb: contain the core codes to run simulation and generate data.
 Includes data visualization for run data as well.